raseribanez/Python-Programming-Community---Lesson-Code-for-Tkinter-GUI/README.md

 # Python-Programming-Community---Lesson-Code-for-Tkinter-GUI
 ===================================================================================================
-Some lesson handouts.
+Some lesson handouts I wrote.
 Each code is designed to accompany a PDF document.
 Basic GUI set-up in Tkinter
 ===================================================================================================
 All tutorials written by myself